-Several hundred pages were sent from the Mission in Kenya to the USAID FOIA office more than 30 months ago.
+The Mission in Kenya sent several hundred pages to the USAID FOIA office more than 30 months ago.
 A year ago I finally got the first release, simply a heavily redacted copy of the Cooperative Agreement itself funding the program.

 Sadly I did see that IFES staff reported to USAID in the aftermath of the vote that they were busy working on the defense of the Supreme Court petition which impacted their availability to address questions about the systems issues.